Tata Consultancy Services: 2001–2019

 In 2001, TCS entered the bioinformatics segment, and three years later, launched India's first bioinformatics product.

 In 2003, TCS became the first Indian IT company to record $1 billion in revenue.
 On 25 August 2004, TCS became a publicly listed company after its initial public offering.

 In July 2005, Tata Infotech, which was until then a different IT subsidiary of Tata Sons, merged with TCS in a stock swap deal.
 Later that year, TCS changed its tagline from "Beyond the Obvious" to "Experience Certainty".

 In 2006, TCS developed an ERP system for the Indian Railway Catering and Tourism Corporation.
 By 2008, its e-business operations were generating over US$500 million in annual revenue.

 In 2011, TCS entered the small and medium enterprises market with cloud-based solutions.
-On the final trading day of 2011, it surpassed RIL to achieve the highest market capitalization of any India-based company.
+On the final trading day of 2011, it surpassed RIL to achieve the highest market capitalisation of any India-based company.
 In the 2011–12 fiscal year, TCS achieved annual revenues exceeding US$10 billion for the first time.

 In May 2013, TCS was awarded a six-year contract valued at over ₹11 billion to provide services to the Indian Department of Posts.
 In 2013, the company moved from 13th to 10th place on the list of global IT services companies by revenue.
-In July 2014, it became the first Indian company to exceed ₹5 trillion in market capitalization.
+In July 2014, it became the first Indian company to exceed ₹5 trillion in market capitalisation.

 In January 2015, TCS became India's most profitable company, ending Reliance Industries Limited's 23-year streak.

 In January 2017, TCS announced a partnership with Aurus, a payments technology company, to deliver payment solutions for retailers through TCS OmniStore, a unified store commerce platform.
 The same year, TCS China entered into a joint venture with the Chinese government.

 In March 2018, Tata Sons sold TCS shares worth $1.25 billion in a bulk transaction.

 In 2019, TCS received four Stevies at the American Business Awards.